sandregg2/Cleaning-Code-SA/README.md

 - Refactored code by improving the existing code without changing what it does
 - Changed the HTML elements and CSS selectors that go together to have a coherent semantic structure
 - Added alt text where needed for images
-- Reorganize the CSS into a logical structure that is more organized
+- Reorganize the CSS into a logical structure
 - Edited the heading attributes for a more sequential order
 - Added a concise, descriptive title
 - Changed the elements to follow a logical structure of styling and positioning